illinoisbusinessconsulting/chat-with-resumes/README.md

     pip install -r requirements.txt
     ```

+2. Setup your environment variables in the .env file.
+For example:

+    ```
+    OPENAI_API_KEY = 'your-openai-api-key'
+    ```

-2. Run the application:
+3. Run the application:

     ```
     python app.py
     ```

     The chatbot will be accessible at http://localhost:7860.

 ## How It Works